 Replenishing The Soil

-In the last few decades, farmers around the world have grown dependent on synthetic fertilizers, which in the short term can have a huge impact on the productivity of land, but over a longer period of time deplete soils of natural microorganisms and nutrients, leach nitrogen into waterways, are carbon intensive to produce.
-In addition they can be very expensive for farmers in developing countries.
+In the last few decades, farmers around the world have grown dependent on synthetic fertilizers.
+In the short term, they can have a huge impact on productivity, but they gradually deplete soils of natural microorganisms and nutrients, and leach nitrogen into waterways.
+In addition, they are carbon intensive to produce and can be very expensive for farmers in developing countries.

 To find out more, visit https://safiorganics.co.ke